yesodweb/yesod-cookbook/Deploying-Yesod-Apps-to-Heroku.md

 > Note: this page describes the method of compiling the yesod app locally and uploading it to Heroku's servers.
-The alternative approach is to use a [Haskell Buildpack for Heroku](http://brianmckenna.org/blog/haskell_buildpack_heroku).
+The alternative (and preferred) approach is to use a [Haskell Buildpack for Heroku](http://brianmckenna.org/blog/haskell_buildpack_heroku).

 ## Introduction
 [[Heroku|http://www.heroku.com/]] is a cloud platform as a service (PAAS) for building, deploying, and running cloud apps using Ruby and other languages.
 Their business is in removing the hassle from deploying applications.
 See [[Heroku Isn't for Idiots|http://rdegges.com/heroku-isnt-for-idiots]] for a non-objective but nonetheless informative blog post.